iandorsey00/geodata/README.md

 100.

-The most useful thing about `PlaceVector`s and their components is that the their components can be used to find the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) between them.
+The most useful thing about `PlaceVector`s and their components is that their components can be used to find the
+[Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) between
+them.
 This distance represents how demographically similar two places are – the closer the distance, the more demographically similar the two places.